oat-sa/taohub-articles/forge/developer-guide/hooks.md

 Developers can provide a custom `common_user_auth_Adapter` that can return a custom `common_user_User`.

-Based on this user a normal session can be initialized, or alternatively a custom session can be created that implements\
+Based on this user a normal session can be initialized, or alternatively a custom session can be created that implements<br/>
 either `common_session_StatefulSession` or `common_session_StatelessSession`

-For custom authentication adapters a custom entry point needs to be defined as the Tao login form will always\
+For custom authentication adapters a custom entry point needs to be defined as the Tao login form will always<br/>
 use the default `core_kernel_users_AuthAdapter` and the default `common_session_DefaultSession`.

 Access Control
 --------------

-A custom access control layer can be achieved by implementing `tao_models_classes_accessControl_AccessControl` and\
+A custom access control layer can be achieved by implementing `tao_models_classes_accessControl_AccessControl` and<br/>
 setting it as the current implementation using `tao_models_classes_accessControl_AclProxy::setImplementation()`

 Result abstractions